serpent-os/serpentos.com/content/en/docs/packaging/workflow/packaging_workflow.md

  - local = file:///home/ermo/.cache/local_repo/x86_64/stone.index [100]
 ```

+#### Package resolution order

-In the above priority tower, moss-format packages would first get resolved via the `local`
+In the above priority tower, each moss-format package would first get resolved via the `local`
 repository (priority 100), then from the `volatile` repository (priority 10), and finally from the
 `unstable` repository (priority 0), the latter of which is the official upstream Serpent OS
 moss-format `.stone` package repository.

+#### Disabling moss-format repositories

 Users of Serpent OS should generally _not_ have the `volatile` repository be enabled, because this
 repository is where new `.stone` packages land right after being built, which means the repository
 can potentially be in an undefined and volatile state when building large build queues (hence the
 name).

+Therefore, it can be useful to disable moss-format repositories without deleting their definitions
+from the local system:

 ```bash
 moss repo disable volatile